cortex-js/compute-engine/src/api.md

 missingSymbol: LatexString;
 ```

-When an expression contains the error expression `["Error", 'missing']`,
+When an expression contains the error expression `["Error", "'missing'"]`,
 serialize it with this LaTeX string

 </MemberCard>